Tom-stack3/wikiGraph/README.md

 ## Loops found 😯

-Of course the "[Getting to Philosophy](https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy)" phenomenon doesn't happen in 100% percent of the cases, and they are some loopholes in it.
+Of course the "[Getting to Philosophy](https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy)" phenomenon doesn't happen in 100% percent of the cases, and there are some loopholes in it.
 Some interesting loops of Wikipedia articles I found:

 - [Logic](https://en.wikipedia.org/wiki/Logic) ➜ [rules of inference](https://en.wikipedia.org/wiki/Rule_of_inference)